dododogame/dododo-wiki/en-US/beatmap-spec.md

 Parenthesized notes without flags will not be beamed.

-Beams can be created across bar lines (by inserting `|` between beamed notes) but not across rows or voices.
+Beams can be created across bar lines (by inserting `|` between beamed notes) but not across rows or voices (but this may become a feature in future versions).

 **Grouping**s (tuplets) can be created by specifying a ratio after the closing parenthesis.
 The ratio consists of two characters, each of which is within `[0-9a-z]` representing a number.